WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 ## Introduction

-When we have finished developing a version of our app, we might want to put it on the internet for other people to see.
+When we have finished developing a version of our app, we likely want to put it on the internet for other people to see.

+You can use our Taco CRUD app for deployment. https://github.com/WDI-SEA/tacoapp

 ### Localhost